Things that Matter -- Identifying Interactions and IoT Device Types in Encrypted Matter Traffic: Background and Related Work

 \subsection{Background on Matter}

 Matter is a recent open source \acrshort{iot} standard developed by the \ac{csa}, initially released in October 2022~\cite{Homey}.
 Matter aims to facilitate interoperability between \acrshort{iot} devices of different vendors for both users and manufacturers, by providing a unified standard for interacting with such devices.
-It achieves this goal by defining a layered architecture, known as the \textit{Matter stack}, which provides an application-layer protocol over UDP at the transport layer and IPv6 at the network layer~\cite{Silicon_Labs_Developer_Documentation2}.
-At the PHY and MAC layer, Matter can operate both over Wi-Fi or Thread, and it uses Bluetooth Low Energy (BLE) during device commissioning~\cite{Homey}.
+It defines a layered architecture, known as the \textit{Matter stack}, which provides an application-layer protocol over UDP at the transport layer and IPv6 at the network layer~\cite{Silicon_Labs_Developer_Documentation2}.
+At the PHY and MAC layer, Matter typically operates over Wi-Fi or Thread, and it uses Bluetooth Low Energy (BLE) during device commissioning~\cite{Homey}.
 We introduce below the most relevant aspects of Matter for this paper, i.e., the architecture, data model, interaction model, and network security.

-{\bf Architecture of Matter networks.} A Matter network can be composed of several Wi-Fi and Thread networks, coordinated by one or more \emph{Matter Controllers}.
-The Matter controller provides the means for remote operation of Matter devices, automations, and pairing of new devices~\cite{Nordic_Semiconductor_net}.
-Matter networks can also include hubs used to facilitate inter-network communication~\cite{Nordic_Semiconductor_net}.
-Such hubs, namely \emph{Matter Bridges}, allow other \acrshort{iot} networks, such as Zigbee, to communicate with Matter controllers~\cite{Nordic_Semiconductor_net}.
-Matter-enabled \textit{Nodes} are logically organized into a fundamental concept called the \textit{fabric}~\cite{Nordic_Semiconductor_net}.
-This enables secure management and communication between \textit{Nodes} via a trusted root. \textit{Nodes} can be commissioned to multiple fabrics simultaneously.
-To logically differentiate nodes in a Matter fabric, the controller issues a 64-bit \textit{Fabric ID} to each node upon commissioning ~\cite{Nordic_Semiconductor_net}.
+{\bf Architecture of Matter networks.} Matter networks can include several Wi-Fi and Thread networks, coordinated by one or more \emph{Matter Controllers}.
+The Matter controller provides the means for remote operation of Matter devices, automations, and pairing of new devices.
+Matter networks can also include hubs used to facilitate inter-network communication.
+Such hubs, namely \emph{Matter Bridges}, allow other \acrshort{iot} networks, e.g., Zigbee, to communicate with Matter controllers~\cite{Nordic_Semiconductor_net}.
+Matter-enabled devices are logically organized into a \textit{fabric}.
+This enables secure management and communication between nodes via a trusted root.
+Devices can be commissioned to multiple fabrics simultaneously.
+To logically differentiate nodes in a Matter fabric, the controller issues a 64-bit \textit{Fabric ID} to each node upon commissioning~\cite{Nordic_Semiconductor_net}.